-Brock Vandagriff: UGA commit leads Prince Avenue to stunning 38-0 win
+Brock Vandagriff: Georgia QB commit leads Prince Avenue to stunning 38-0 state playoff rout

 BOGART — This was something nobody in the Georgia High School Association saw coming.
 Greg Vandagriff did not.
 Brock Vandagriff did not.

-Not like this.
 Not the way it went down Friday night in the third round of the GHSA Class A private state playoffs.

 But they were delighted nonetheless.
-No. 1 Prince Avenue Christian (11-1) look title worthy for four quarters as it eliminated 5-time defending champion Eagle’s Landing Christian Friday night by a stunning 38-0 margin.
+No. 1 Prince Avenue Christian (11-1) looked title worthy for four quarters as it eliminated 5-time defending champion Eagle’s Landing Christian Friday night by a stunning 38-0 margin.

 The Chargers (9-4) had won 67 of their last 68 games in Class A ball dating back to the 2014 season.